Easy Steps to Prepare Banku with [Cassava and Corn Dough]

 Difference between Banku and Kenkey

-- Banku is prepared with the mixture of corn and cassava dough while kenkey is prepared with only corn dough
+- Banku is prepared with a mixture of corn and cassava dough while kenkey is prepared with only corn dough

 - Banku is dish out into bowl or rubber right after it’s cooked while kenkey undergoes a number of processes